deeanalyst/Drosera-Network/README.md

     }

     function shouldRespond(bytes[] calldata data) external pure returns (bool, bytes memory) {
-        // take the latest block data from collect (bool active, string memory name) = abi.decode(data[0], (bool, string));
+        (bool active, string memory name) = abi.decode(data[0], (bool, string));
-        // will not run if the contract is not active or the discord name is not set if (!active || bytes(name).length == 0) {
+        if (!active || bytes(name).length == 0) {
             return (false, bytes(""));
         }